 Feel the breeze and smell the salty sea air as you take in unparalleled views of the Boston skyline.
 Three spacious outdoor and indoor decks provide you with plenty of climate options, as well as your ideal vantage point.

-Boston is a maritime city, so a trip to Boston just isn’t complete until you take to the seas!
+Boston is a maritime city, so a trip to Beantown just isn’t complete until you take to the seas!

 Although it’s not quite as famous as the Boston Common, Franklin Park is another marvelous green space in Boston that’s not to be left out of any outdoor activities.

 Picnic, stroll, run, or even just lounge on their beautiful lawns.
+There’s also a nice golf course, for those who enjoy the game.
 Don’t forget about a visit to the local favorite Franklin Park Zoo!

 Bicycling is a big part of Boston culture, and though the fiercest among us are out on two wheels year round, the spring and summer months are when the fair weather bicyclists take to the roads and paths.

 No bike?
 No problem.
 A bike rental from Urban AdvenTours is all you need to join the crowd of cyclists that ride along the Charles each day in the summer.

 As one of the country’s most bike-able cities, you’ll find paved bike trails on the Esplanade that will take you all along the waterfront, trails in the parks, and well-established bike lanes on the roads – so you can ride feeling secure.

 Urban AvenTours will provide you with a bike lock, helmet, and a map of the popular Boston bike routes.
 See Boston’s historical buildings, gardens, and modern vistas!